sami-mkw/800-63-4/sp800-63-3/sec1_2_introduction.ja.md

 assurance, Levels 1 to 4, in terms of the consequences of authentication errors and misuse of credentials.
 Level 1 is the lowest assurance level and Level 4 is the highest.
-The guidance defines the required level of identity assurance in terms of the likely consequences of an authentication error.
+The guidance defines the required level of assurance in terms of the likely consequences of an authentication error.
 As the consequences of an authentication error become more serious, the required level of assurance increases.
 The OMB guidance provides agencies with criteria for determining the level of